Rob-McCormack/ssc/docs/index.md

 These Shortcut Applications have many advantages:
 - development time is drastically reduced
 - easy to share and update
-- custom installations are builtin
+- custom installations are built-in
-- Siri voice control builtin
+- Siri voice control built_in
 - dependable even for critical applications
 - affordable for even the smallest of businesses